permutationlock/ztrait/README.md

-Interface construction performs the same type checking as `where`, but it also "unwraps" the type: if `counter` above has type `?*MyCounter` then `interface` will unwrap the type down to `MyCounter` and then perform type checking.
+Interface construction performs the same type checking as `where`, but it also "unwraps" the type: if `counter` above has type `?*MyCounter` then `interface` will unwrap the type down to `MyCounter` and then perform trait checking.

 ### Flexible interface parameters

-The type returned by `interface(U, T)` is `Interface(U, T)`, a `comptime` generated struct type containing one field for each declaration of `T` with default value equal to the corresponding declaration of `U` (if it exists and has the correct type).
+The type returned by `interface(U, T)` is `Interface(U, T)`, a struct type containing one field for each declaration of `T` with default value equal to the corresponding declaration of `U` (if it exists and has the correct type).

-A more flexible, but less capable, way to work with interfaces is to take an `Interface` struct as an explicit `comptime` parameters.
+A more flexible way to work with interfaces is to take an `Interface` struct as an explicit `comptime` parameter.

 ```Zig
 pub fn countToTen(counter: anytype, ifc: Interface(@TypeOf(Counter), Incrementable)) void {